The Jewish LobbyThe largest single-issue lobby in the USA

 Progressives for Israel

-Pro-Israel America PAC*
+Pro-Israel America*

 Qahal